Skip to footer content

 End Class

 In this example, the Vehicle class is abstract, and DisplayInfo is an abstract method.
 The DisplayInfo method doesn't have any implementation in the Vehicle class.
-It forces the derived class to provide their definition of this method.
+It forces the derived class to provide its own definition of this method.

 Virtual Methods